benhaben/mylisp/README.md

 ```

-if you do not know antlr, you can have a look at `the-definitive-antlr-4-reference_p2_0`, the book is at doc directory.
-this book sales at http://www.antlr.org/.
+If you do not know antlr, you can have a look at `the-definitive-antlr-4-reference_p2_0`, the book is at doc directory.
+This book sales at http://www.antlr.org/.

-antlr prepare grammars for a lot of language, please see https://github.com/antlr/grammars-v4/blob/master/clojure/Clojure.g4
+Antlr prepare grammars for a lot of language, please see https://github.com/antlr/grammars-v4/blob/master/clojure/Clojure.g4

 ## 2.polish_notation
 you can study to parse polish notation.